A campaign to attract investors for a social enterprise based in Manchester

 As part of future investment, EMERGE Recycling offered the opportunity for investors to buy shares in the business, who wanted to make a difference in the community.

 ‘Make a Material Difference in the Heart of Greater Manchester’ offered investor members up to 4% interest on members’ shares, from the financial year 2024/25.

 They sought to attract compassionate and ethical investor members who support the purpose of EMERGE Recycling, rather than those seeking financial returns.
 As such, the level of return was designed to be the minimum sufficient to attract and retain the investment.

 With this campaign, we wanted to promote the idea of socially responsible investing, whilst still providing profits as well as environmental benefits.

 We wanted to speak directly with the eco-warrior philanthropist at their heart so we created a share offer that would appeal not only to their wallet but also their values.

-We wanted to make sure we made them feel good about investing and ensure they were perceived as compassionate.
+It was important to us to ensure we made them feel good about investing and that they were perceived as compassionate.

-The campaign needed a sense of urgency and a clear action but needed to remind the role of the investor in helping Emerge achieve its mission.
+The digital marketing campaign needed a sense of urgency and a clear action but needed to remind the role of the investor in helping EMERGE achieve its mission.

-The campaign succeeded in attracting a number of new investors and raising over £220k, despite social and economic difficulties.
+The campaign succeeded in attracting a number of new investors and raising £190k from community investors plus a further £155k from social enterprise support agencies, despite social and economic difficulties.

 It was fantastic to see so many people keen to support a social enterprise and make a difference in their community.
 The campaign definitely struck a chord with people who were looking for an investment that would have a positive impact, as well as make a financial return.